88th Company Craftsmanship

 You’re getting an art piece, that no machine can reproduce.

-Weathering is a long process that can take 1 to 2 days to finish.
+Distressing is a long process that can take 2 to 3 days to finish.
 Each section of the shirt is carefully distressed with various type of tools such as: sand paper, paint, x-acto knifes, metal brushes, razors and bleach.

 Hand Painted Packaging Method